Results of the Work – 4/20/17

 Bob

-So thanks for your Prayers for the ministry and for Evangelism today if you had a chance.
-God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God blessed and hopefully Marylin and Henri will come in or did by faith.

 In Him,